Previously : IndusSoft

 3. Network usage

-• Computing data signatures for the source file - I/O and CPU is used
+• Computing and/or comparing blocks - I/O and CPU is used

 • Transferring data - Network is used